jovantang26/Replicate-1---predicting-1RM/README.md

 ## Overview

-This project is built in chunks, each adding new functionality:
+This project is built in chunks, each adding new functionality. **Chunk 1** provides the core 1RM calculation functionality. **Chunk 2** extends it with structured data collection.

 ---